python-adaptive/adaptive/docs/source/tutorial/tutorial.parallelism.md

 ## `loky.get_reusable_executor`

-This executor is basically a powered-up version of `~concurrent.futures.ProcessPoolExecutor`, check its [documentation](https://loky.readthedocs.io/).
+This executor is basically a powered-up version of {class}`~concurrent.futures.ProcessPoolExecutor`, check its [documentation](https://loky.readthedocs.io/).
 Among other things, it allows to *reuse* the executor and uses `cloudpickle` for serialization.
 This means you can even learn closures, lambdas, or other functions that are not picklable with `pickle`.